gorbin/ASNE/README.md

  - Get list of Friends
  - Adding friends by id
  - Remove friend from friend list
+ - Any request to chosen social network - you got full SDK/API

 ![enter image description here][3]